 8.4 The information we make publicly available will include:

-• a general list of the kinds of personal information made available by us to other organizations (e.g., insurance companies and other third parties).
-See Personal Information Property/Casualty Consent, Personal Information Property/Casualty and Other Consent, and Personal Information Detailed Consent.
+- a general list of the kinds of personal information made available by us to other organizations (e.g., insurance companies and other third parties).
+See Personal Information The Standard Insurance Brokers Ltd. Consent, Personal Information The Standard Insurance Brokers Ltd. and Other Consent, and Personal Information Detailed Consent.

 Upon request, an individual will be informed of the existence, use, and disclosure of his or her personal information which is under our control, and may be given access to, and challenge the accuracy and completeness of that information.